Gluten Intolerance - Celiac Disease

 Dental problems with Celiac Disease

 Celiac disease is a condition that affects the digestive system.
 If you have Celiac disease you may have dental enamel defects.
 This disease can cause the improper development of enamel on adult teeth.
 Delayed dental development in the form of slow eruption of adult teeth is also possible.
 The enamel defects often cause more cavities in children.
+When the body cannot absorb and distribute nutrients, such as calcium, teeth do not form properly and can be weak (because of poor enamel), small, widely spaced, or discolored.
+Dr. James Fondriest, a Chicago cosmetic dentist, understands celiac’s impact on dental health, and he has experience repairing the effects of celiac.

 Patients with dental enamel defects of the entire secondary dentition should be screened for celiac disease even in the absence of gastrointestinal symptoms.
 There can also be recurrent aphthous stomatitis.
 This disease affects one in 100 individuals, and 97% of those affected are undiagnosed.